 Successful candidates have the opportunity to work at BC Children's Hospital on a specific research project over 6-weeks between July and August and will receive a stipend of $1,500.
 Funding for up to 4 studentships have been generously provided by BC’s Children’s Hospital Foundation.

 To be eligible to apply for the Mini Med Summer Studentship you must meet the following conditions:

-- Nominated by a high school teacher to attend the Mini Med School series
+- Be nominated by a high school teacher to attend the Mini Med School series

-- Attended all the Mini Med School sessions in October-November at BC Children's Hospital (Students who watch the sessions online are not eligible to apply)
+- Attend all the Mini Med School sessions in October-November at BC Children's Hospital (Students who watch the sessions online are not eligible to apply)